ScottPlot/ScottPlot/cookbook/readme.md

 // SignalConst() is faster than PlotSignal() for very large data plots
 // - its data cannot be modified after it is loaded
 // - here threading was turned off so it renders properly in a console application
-// - in GUI applications threading allows it to initially render faster
+// - in GUI applications threading allows it to initially render faster but here it is turned off

 var plt = new ScottPlot.Plot(600, 400);
 plt.Title("Displaying 10 million points with PlotSignalConst()");
 plt.Benchmark();
+plt.Parallel(false);
 plt.PlotSignalConst(tenMillionPoints, sampleRate: 20_000);
 plt.SaveFig(fileName);
 ```